Pelto/going-serverless-workshop/README.md

       WriteCapacityUnits: 1
 ```

-Last piece of the infrastructure updates in this part is to create a `UpdateScore` Lambda.
-It is similar to the Lambdas we have created previously, but there is one significant difference.
-All previous functions have been triggered by the a HTTP request through the API Gateway, but this on the other hand will be triggered by the events in a [DynamoDB Event Stream](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#dynamodb), namely the `GameTable` event stream that we just created.
-It should also be noted that the Lambda needs a policy that allows it to update the items in the `ScoreTable` so that the score can be recorded.
+Last piece of the infrastructure updates in this part is to create a `UpdateScoreFunction` Lambda.
+It needs a policy that allows it to update the items in the `ScoreTable` so that the score can be recorded.

 ```
 UpdateScoreFunction: